jrudolph/akka/akka-docs/project/migration-guide-0.10.x-1.0.x.rst

 HotSwap does no longer use behavior stacking by default, but that is an option to both "become" and HotSwap.

-HotSwap now takes for Scala a Function from ActorRef to a Receive, the ActorRef passed in is the reference to self, so you can do self.reply() etc.
+HotSwap now takes for Scala a Function from ActorRef to a Receive, the ActorRef passed in is the reference to self, so you can do currentMessage.reply() etc.

 ----